Pearel-N/finance-manager/DEPLOYMENT.md

 vercel env add NEXT_PUBLIC_SUPABASE_ANON_KEY
 ```

-## Step 4: Run Database Migrations
+## Step 4: Run Initial Database Migrations

-After setting up your database and environment variables, you need to apply your database schema:
+**For the first deployment only**, you need to set up your database schema manually:

 1. **Set your production database URL:**
    ```bash